christ31/christ31/README.md

 ### Hi there 👋

+I have interest in console emulation.

+It's all started when I first reading emulation update blog on Dolphin Emulator back in 2014.

+Currently learning on Front-end Development.

+OS Used: Fedora 36 and Windows 10

 <!--
 **christ31/christ31** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.